 The apartment has a secluded garden complete with patio furniture and BBQ.
 Newlands is a narrow quiet street with limited parking.
 Cars may also be parked a short distance away around the village green where parking is free.
 A car is not necessary for access to local amenities and beaches.

 Booking is from Saturday to Saturday in high season.
 Otherwise booking dates may be flexible.
-A deposrt is payable on booking and balance in full onemonth before the holiday.

 The Isle of Wight region

 Separated from the mainland by a short, low carbon ferry trip,the island has lost none of its charm since it was discovered by the young Victoria in the mid nineteenth century to be a perfect holiday venue.
 Almost half is a designated area of outstanding natural beauty and it has sixty miles of coastline with coastal paths which form some of its 500 plus official walks.
 The island attracts record levels of sunshine for the UK and has a variety of beach resorts to suit every taste.